 The Remacor site is being investigated by the Pennsylvania Department of Environmental Protection (Department) pursuant to the Pennsylvania Hazardous Sites Cleanup Act (HSCA), Act 108, October 18, 1988.
 An environmental technical services company has been contracted to propose a plan to complete the characterization activities at the site.

 A storm water drains survey was completed in September 2012.
 A total of almost 800 feet of 4-24" diameter storm pipes and drains were inspected.
 No radiation was detected on any of the inspections equipment or debris adhered to cameras.
 A Gamma Walkover Survey (GWS) was completed in May 2013.
 Percentage of coverage varied per survey unit with readings ranging from background to above 16X background in the most elevated areas.

-Currently, the Department is in the process of reviewing a characterization plan for the site.
 The next phase of the characterization will include downhole gamma detection, subsurface soil sampling, groundwater well installation and monitoring, river sediment sampling, and characterization of the remaining materials onsite.